 The event was organized by The Melting POT – Pagans of Texas, an informally gathered association of Pagans in the Southeast Texas area.
 Their mission statement says their goal is “to provide growth within the community and to try and bridge the gap between our cities.”

 I can’t speak for Southeast Texas (the Houston area), but I know first-hand that while there are far more Pagans in North Texas (the Dallas – Fort Worth area) than you’d think, we are very isolated.
 Most groups are small and organized around one or two leaders and even the leaders rarely talk to leaders of other groups, if they even know each other.
 We had a great turnout at this year’s Pagan Pride Day, but Pagan Pride Day is a major production with a public-facing purpose and requiring months of preparation.

 This gathering was small, informal, and perhaps most important, cheap.
 Meical ab Awen said they spent a total of $15.
 It helped that the park pavilion could be reserved for free, and individuals spent some money on food to bring.
 But there was no need for fundraisers or for organizers to dip deeply into their own pockets.

 Sam Herren, from a local Heathen group, gave a very good introduction to divination with runes.
-Russell Erwin gave a talk on Traditional Witchcraft and emphasized that while his tradition has no complaints with Wicca, it is something different from Wicca.
+An experienced Witch gave a talk on Traditional Witchcraft and emphasized that while his tradition has no complaints with Wicca, it is something different from Wicca.
 I spoke on the Four Centers of Paganism, the first time I’ve given this particular presentation (but not the last).
 The Spiral Scouts had a tent and provided activities for the kids.